After-School Child Care Scheme

 The subsidised after-school childcare places are provided by local childcare providers (both community and commercial).
 You pay your contribution directly to the childcare provider.

-The Department of Social Protection has published an information leaflet on the scheme - SW135.
+The Department of Social Protection has published an information on the scheme.

-You may be eligible for the scheme if you:
+You may have qualified for the scheme if you:

 - Have 1 or more children aged between 4 and 13 who are in primary school and